·VA

 Archived

-A Linky meter, "connected".
+A Linky meter, 'connected'.
 You've got my attention.
 Connected how, exactly?

 The Enedis TIC spec, fine.
 A little USB key from hallard.me to read the serial frame, and now I'm on home ground: software.
-I can read the telemetry (TIC).
-One frame, one checksum to validate.
-I've got my first data.

 Drop it all into a database, Grafana on top, and let it accumulate.
 Not a real-time gadget: long memory, usable over years.